Mitchellpkt/python-isthmuslib/README.rst

 .. end-badges

-Misc utilities, mostly related to plotting conveniences

-* Turns matplotlib.pyplot figure generation into one-liners.
+Convenience utils for plotting, styling, and manipulating high-dimensional vectors.

+* Analyses and plotting methods are one line to call, and produce consistently-formatted publication-ready plots.
+* Enables rapid exploratory data analysis (EDA) and prototyping, perfect for taking a quick peek at data or making a quick figure to stash in the lab book (with labels and titles automatically included).
+See `examples here <https://github.com/Mitchellpkt/python-isthmuslib/blob/main/demo.ipynb>`_.
+* Designed for easy drop-in use for other projects, whether using internally to the code or for clean notebooks.
+Import isthmuslib to avoid writing many lines of plotting code when it would distract or detract from the main focus of your project.
+* The visual and text configuration objects (`Style` and `Rosetta`, respectively) can be directly attached to a given data set, so you can "set it and forget it" at instantiation.
+All subsequent outputs will automatically have matching colors, sizes, labels, etc.
+* The `VectorSequence` object is designed for handling, plotting, and manipulating timeseries-like high-dimensional vectors.
+Its functionality includes: dimensionality reduction via singular vealue decomposition, seasonal (e.g. weekly, monthly, ...) timeseries decomposition, infosurface generation, and more.
+* Uses industry standard libraries (pyplot, numpy, seaborn, pandas, etc) under the hood, and exposes their underlying functionality through the wrappers.

-* Free software for personal or academic use: **GNU Lesser General Public License v3 (LGPLv3).**
-* Contact licensing@mitchellpkt.com for commercial applications.
+Free software for personal or academic use: **GNU Lesser General Public License v3 (LGPLv3).** Contact licensing@mitchellpkt.com for commercial applications.
-* To-do: expand types of parameters that can be passed through (e.g. marker style, legend placement, etc).

 Installation
 ============